-Gry is a long time committee member of the IEEE’s Global Initiative for Ethical Considerations in the Design of Autonomous Systems where she provides input on the data ethical implications of AI.
-She gives talks on the ethical implications of the development of AI/autonomous systems and have written several articles about i.e. the ethical and societal implications of AI, data ethics of internet connected intelligent toys and AI public discourse.
+Gry is a long time committee member of the IEEE’s Global Initiative for Ethical Considerations in the Design of Autonomous Systems , (Vice Chair of the P7006 – IEEE Standard for Personal Data Artificial Intelligence (AI) Agent) where she provides input on the data ethical implications of AI.
+She has written several articles about i.e. the ethical and societal implications of AI, data ethics of internet connected intelligent toys and AI public discourse.

 YOUTH AND THE INTERNET

-Gry has been a driving force in the field of youth online rights, technology and privacy working for 10 years in the Danish Media Council where she among others established the national EU Safer Internet Centre.
+Gry was a driving force in the field of youth online rights, technology and privacy working for 10 years in the Danish Media Council where she established the national EU Safer Internet Centre.
 As a key component in the pan European network of the national centres in 30 EU countries Insafe, she acted in policy settings as national and European representative, but also worked on the ground teaching youth, parents and educators basic technology awareness.

-She regularly speaks at conferences and events in intergovernmental settings and has throughout the years contributed to a number of influential reports, expert groups and major surveys related to youth, technology, privacy and consumer education in Europe.
+She regularly speaks at conferences and events and has throughout the years contributed to a number of influential reports, expert groups and major surveys related to youth, technology, privacy and consumer education in Europe.
 She has authored and co-authored several articles on privacy discourses in business and public policymaking.
-Gry is an independent ethics expert for the European Commission Horizon2020 programme and the European Research Council.
+Gry is an independent ethics expert for the European Commission Horizon2020 programme and the ERCEA.

 Visit Mediamocracy.org to see Gry’s publications, surveys, videos, posts and advocacy from 10+ years in the intersection of the Internet and society.